Claire Dean

 Sr de Sipan

-The archaeologist Walter Alva and those working with him, carefully excavated the crypt of a ruler dubbed the Lord of Sipan (El Senor de Sipan) in 1987.
+The archaeologist Walter Alva and those working with him carefully excavated the crypt of a ruler dubbed the Lord of Sipan (El Senor de Sipan) in 1987.
 Found just 11 km north of Chiclayo in the town of Lambayeque, the Museo Nacional Tumbas Reales de Sipán is a true highlight along the Moche Route and a wonderful example of off-the-beaten-track travel in Peru.
 This site is the home to the impressive treasures excavated in the Huaca Rajada.
-This museum is even more impressive than those in Lima with its unique collection of Moche artefacts.
-The artefacts uncovered in the tomb of El Señor de Sipán, a Moche leader who was buried with an extravagant collection of gold, including ornamental breastplates and a golden staff known as El Cetro Cuchillo.
-The museum also displays spectacular necklaces made from spondylus shells– some of which weigh up to six kilos, which were excavated alongside this important ruler and have since been patiently restored by experts.
+This museum is even more impressive than those in Lima with its unique collection of Moche artifacts.
+The artifacts were uncovered in the tomb of El Señor de Sipán, a Moche leader who was buried with an extravagant collection of gold, including ornamental breastplates and a golden staff known as El Cetro Cuchillo.
+The museum also displays spectacular necklaces made from Spondylus shells– some of which weigh up to six kilos, which were excavated alongside this important ruler and have since been patiently restored by experts.

 Moche Mask